jabberjabberjabber/Context-Tester/README.md

 ## Installation

 ### Prerequisites

-This tool was specifically designed to use KoboldCpp's and nVidia's OpenAI compatibile API endpoints.
-It should work with any OpenAI compatible provider with a chat completions and embedding endpoint, but that hasn't been tested.

 - Python 3.13 or higher
 - A large text to use as the basis for continuation (txt, pdf, or html)